All that we see or seem is but a dream within a dream. Edgar Allan Poe

 They drove across the street and cautiously approached Daniel’s boss who’d been watching them.
 “Daniel said you would help us.”

 “He did huh?”
-He disappeared into the grime of wilted walls and then returned with a newspaper folded neatly into a square which he handed the girl who seemed the most sensible.
+He disappeared into the station and then returned with a newspaper folded neatly into a square which he handed the girl who seemed the most sensible.
 The paper was dated October 27 1967, a year ago to the day.

 “Terrible thing,” the boss continued.
 “What happened to him shouldn’t happen to a dog, no sir.
 And that poor woman,” he shivered.
 “Terrible.
 Unthinkable.
 Gives me the willies.
 You know, Daniel was a good kid, a little mixed up but then you should have met his mother.
 That lunatic held vigil here at the station for three days thinking her son was going to resurrect like the friggin’ Christ.”